We Don’t Use Slack

 As we settled into our core workflow, we attempted a lot of project management solutions…Asana, Flow, Trello, and of course Slack.
 Price was (and remains) no object—a system that successfully makes an entire team work together happily and productively is tremendously valuable and well worth paying for.

-Slack was (somewhat surprisingly) the least popular among my team.
+Setting aside my own reservations about the service, Slack was (somewhat surprisingly) the least popular among my team.
+By far.

 We bumped into a lot of issues: